 The nil rate band has remained at £325,000 since April 2009 and is set to remain frozen at this amount until April 2021.

-An additional nil rate band is being introduced for deaths on or after 6 April 2017 where an interest in a main residence passes to direct descendants.
+An additional nil rate band is now available for deaths on or after 6 April 2017, where an interest in a residence passes to direct descendants.
 The amount of relief is being phased in over four years; starting at £100,000 in the first year and rising to £175,000 for 2020/21.
-For many married couples and civil partners the relief is effectively doubled as each individual has a main nil rate band and each will potentially benefit from the residence nil rate band.
+For many married couples and registered civil partners the relief is effectively doubled as each individual has a main nil rate band and each will potentially benefit from the residence nil rate band.

 The residence nil rate band may also be available when a person downsizes or ceases to own a home on or after 8 July 2015 where assets of an equivalent value, up to the value of the residence nil rate band, are passed on death to direct descendants.